 - Closed: Tuesdays-Thursdays (December 1 – last day of February)

 The artwork inside

 Bokei, the artwork inside the Teshima Art Museum, signifies imagery of a maternal figure giving birth to life, characterized by vapor emanating from the subterranean water that oozes up onto the surface.
-The casually accumulating water droplets dance across the floor of the museum as if controlled by their own volition but actually directed by the wind that enters the building via two oval holes on the ceiling.
+The casually accumulating water droplets dance across the museum floor as if controlled by their own volition but actually directed by the wind that enters the building via two oval holes on the ceiling.

 The blob was constructed with the help of specialized software.
-The architect Mutsuro Sasaki conducted a structural computation in a way that there would be no straight lines in the whole design.
+The architect Mutsuro Sasaki conducted a structural computation so that there would be no straight lines in the whole design.
 The concept was the brainchild of Kajima Corporation.
 During construction, soil from the location was mounded and covered with mortar.
 Then, twofold iron reinforcing edges for concrete were pulled together on the mound.
 Concrete mixers covered the mound with cement.
 After the building material dried, the soil got removed from inside the concrete shell.

 How you feel inside of the museum